kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 Each manufacturer of a product being manufactured under a type certificate must—

-\(a\) Maintain at the place of manufacture all information and data specified in §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.31   Type design.|§21.31]] and 21.41;
+\(a\) Maintain at the place of manufacture all information and data specified in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.31   Type design.|§§21.31]] and 21.41;

 \(b\) Make each product and article thereof available for inspection by the FAA;

-\(c\) Maintain records of the completion of all inspections and tests required by §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.127   Tests: aircraft.|§21.127]], 21.128, and 21.129 for at least 5 years for the products and articles thereof manufactured under the approval and at least 10 years for critical components identified under [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.15   Marking requirements for PMA articles, TSO articles, and Critical parts.|§45.15]](c) of this chapter;
+\(c\) Maintain records of the completion of all inspections and tests required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.127   Tests: aircraft.|§§21.127]], 21.128, and 21.129 for at least 5 years for the products and articles thereof manufactured under the approval and at least 10 years for critical components identified under [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.15   Marking requirements for PMA articles, TSO articles, and Critical parts.|§45.15]](c) of this chapter;

 \(d\) Allow the FAA to make any inspection or test, including any inspection or test at a supplier facility, necessary to determine compliance with this subchapter;